excell-mobility/scheduling_service/README.md

 ### Application properties

 Internally, the Scheduling Service calls the [ExCELL Routing API](https://github.com/excell-mobility/routing_service) and includes its results into the appointment planning.
 The user can set up his/her own Routing Service or use the online version on the [ExCELL Developer Portal](https://www.excell-mobility.de/developer/docs.php?service=routing_service).
 The parameter `url.routingservice` in the `application.properties` defines which endpoint is used.
-The URL of th eonline API is the default setting but it requires a user login which can be configured in the `application.properties` as well.
+The URL of the online API is the default setting but it requires a user login which can be configured in the `application.properties` as well.
+By default, the token is provided by the [ExCELL API Gateway](https://dlr-integration.minglabs.com/api/v1/tokenauth/).
 If user authentification is not required change the parameter of `url.routingservice.auth` to `false`.

 ### Build it